-CAR maker Volkswagen has said it is being fined one billion euro (£880 million) by German authorities in connection with the diesel emissions scandal.
+CAR maker Volkswagen has said it is being fined one billion euros by German authorities in connection with the diesel emissions scandal.

-Volkswagen said it would accept the fine imposed by prosecutors in the German city of Braunschweig.
+Volkswagen said it would accept the fine – equivalent to some £880m – imposed by prosecutors in Braunschweig.

 Prosecutors concluded that Volkswagen failed to properly oversee the activity of its engine development department, resulting in some 10.7 million diesel vehicles with illegal emissions-controlling software being sold worldwide.